XIU2/TrackersListCollection/README.md

 ### Updated: 2019-10-19

-*These lists are automatically updated every day:*
+*These lists are automatically updated every day at 6:30:*

 > Better public tracker list is relatively more stable, concise.
 > Complete public tracker list is more in number and theoretically better. but there may be some invalid trackers.